 - All black clothing. - Black pants only.
 Very black jeans permitted, no holes and not faded. - All black tops: no color or print/artwork on the top; no sleeveless or tank tops. - A black Raphael's t-shirt can be worn. - A black Raphael's t-shirt that relates to a special event with print can be worn. - No white athletic shoes. - Black Bermuda shorts, black skirt or solid black dress.
 Must be all black.
-Not shorter than 3 inches above the knee. - Absolutely no sweatpants & no hoodies. - No shoulders may be exposed. - No leggings or pants that are see through or sagging below the hips. - No hats or headbands that are more than 2 inches wide. - No scarves of any kind anywhere on the body. - Pants cannot drag on the floor. - Shoes or boots cannot be knitted or of sock like material. - No shoes or boots can have fur exposed. - No open toe shoe of any kind. - Hair and makeup must be professional at all times. - Raphael's black barber smock and name tag must be worn at all times.
+Not shorter than 3 inches above the knee. - · Absolutely no sweatpants & no hoodies. - No shoulders may be exposed. - No leggings or pants that are see through or sagging below the hips. - No hats or headbands that are more than 2 inches wide. - No scarves of any kind anywhere on the body. - Pants cannot drag on the floor. - Shoes or boots cannot be knitted or of sock like material. - No shoes or boots can have fur exposed. - No open toe shoe of any kind. - Hair and makeup must be professional at all times. - Raphael's black barber smock and name tag must be worn at all times.

-TUITIONS: Prices are in effect as of May 1, 2019.
+TUITIONS: Prices are in effect as of April 4, 2022.

-Massage Therapy (Boardman campus only) Course (900 hours) - available at the Boardman location only Tuition \$10,050.00 Registration Fee 100.00 Licensing Fee 475.00
+Massage Therapy Course (900 hours) - Boardman Campus Only

+Tuition (\$11.17 per hour) \$10,050.00

+Registration Fee 100.00

+Licensing Fee 475.00

+Technology Fee 566.00

+Books and Supply Usage 1686.00

+Total \$12,877.00

-Sales tax must be applied at county tax rates for Books and Supplies.
+^{} Sales tax must be applied at county tax rates for Books and Supplies.
 Mahoning County: 7.25%; Student kits are subject to item substitution due to manufacturer availability.
 Value will remain the same.

 A down payment is required at the time of enrollment for all courses.
-Student payments may be paid in the form of cash, check, money order, or credit card.
+Student payments may be paid in the form of cash, check, money order, or credit/debit card.
 Any Title IV disbursement intended for the student will also be credited to their account.
 We do not accept down payments from third-party sources, with the exception of BVR, VA, scholarships and payments made on behalf of wards of the court.
 An exception to this policy may be made by the school Director on a case by case basis, provided the prospective student can prove an extenuating circumstance exists.